bewaretony/Arco/README.md

-# Arco
+# Incognita

-Arco is a specialized bot that can perform the following:
+Incognita is a modified form of Arco for the Invisible, Inc. Discord server.
+It is capable of:

 1. ### Mathematical Inputs